adamsitnik/adamsitnik.github.io/_posts/2017-03-17-Porting-ASP-NET-Core-application-to-VS2017.md

 <BuildNumber Condition=" '$(BuildNumber)' == '' ">0</BuildNumber> <!-- if not set -->
 ```

-then you can set whatever suits you best by using the combination of MSBuild properties, features, and variables.
+Then you can set whatever suits you best by using the combination of MSBuild properties, features, and variables.
 Sample:

 ```xml
 <AssemblyVersion>$(BuildNumber)</AssemblyVersion>